quip/quip-apps/packages/quip-apps-api/README.md

 In general, this libarary tries to make it easy to create fake envronments without having to perform realistic data manipulation.
-This is acheived by exposing a `values` property on all classes, which corresponds to the various getters on that class.
-For example, if you want your test to have a record in a specific state, instead of calling application methods that produce that state, you can just set it directly on the record:
+This is acheived by exposing all editable properties on all classes via `[propertyName]Value` properties, which correspond to the various getters on that class.
+For example, if you want your test to have a record in a specific state, instead of calling application methods that produce that state, you can just set it directly on the
+record:

 ```
 test("deleted record is not rendered", () => {
   const record = new CustomRecord()
   // you can just set these values directly to mock them.
-  record.values.isDeleted = true
+  record.isDeletedValue = true
   const wrapper = shallow(<RecordView record={record}>)
   expect(wrapper).toMatchSnapshot()
 })